RETURN to Periodic Table

 The asymmetry therefore causes fluorine to hybridize its 2s and 2p electrons in order to achieve tetrahedral symmetry.
 Its sp3 hybrid orbitals feature three di-electrons and one unpaired electron, rendering it extremely (and dangerously) reactive in search of that final electron-pairing.
 One more electron will give it a full 2nd shell, like neon, and that is a very attractive state for the atom.
 In addition, a high effective nuclear charge gives fluorine the highest electronegativity in its row, and because it is the smallest of the Group VII elements, its electronegativity is also the highest on the periodic table.
 (The wireframe indicates the boundary of the n=2 shell.)

-The outer spheres above simply indicate the directions of maximum electron density.
+The small spheres above simply indicate the directions of maximum electron density.
 The orbitals themselves will be more like spherical tetrahedra that can only occupy volume within their shell.
 The entire shell will be filled with electron density.
-It will be highest at the center of the face of each orbital (as in the traditional sp3 lobe shapes) and will decrease toward the nodal regions that divide the orbitals, where electron density will be lowest.
-(This includes the inner and outer faces, as well as the sides of each orbital.)
+It will be highest at the center of the face of each orbital (as in the traditional sp3 lobe shapes) and will decrease toward the nodal regions between orbitals, where electron density will be lowest (though not necessarily zero).
 In the case of fluorine, the three orbitals containing di-electrons will each occupy slightly more volume than the one containing the unpaired electron.

 Fluorine is so eager to obtain an extra electron to fill its second shell that it can bond with just about any atom on the periodic table, even the larger (and usually-unreactive) noble gases, forcing them to donate electrons into that bond.
 Fluorine can therefore make a single covalent bond, achieving the same electron configuration as the 2s22p6 noble gas configuration of neon — a multi-di-electron state with two concentric full shells.